About the game

-How about the fact that it's coming to North America and Europe?
+- How about the fact that it's been released in North America and Europe?

-Layton having his own Objection!
-Hold It! and That That! sound effects, even having his own Objection music theme.
+- Layton having his own Objection!
+Hold It! and Take That! sound effects, even having his own Objection music theme.

 The Game Itself

 - Opening of the game itself, a transforming black golden clawed one-eyed THING bursts into Layton's office and kidnaps his client using telekinesis and generally blowing things up.
 Layton is surprised for one millisecond, and then takes it on.
 As it bursts through the window and most of the surrounding wall screaming into the night with its captive; he frets that this is "troublesome", especially since he promised he would protect said client.

 - Phoenix for going toe to toe with Inquisitor Barnham in court, something no one ever did in the history of Labyrinthia.

 - In the second trial (first in Labyrinthia), Phoenix is on the ropes, when he gains an ally who makes a positively awesome entrance: